itzanuj/htmlemail-website/_posts/2017-09-11-custom-sendgrid-templates.markdown

 ---
 layout: post
 title:  "How to use custom HTML email templates with SendGrid"
-description: Learn how to set up SendGrid to use your custom responsive HTML email templates
+description: Learn how to set up SendGrid to use your custom responsive HTML email templates.
 tags: tutorial, sendgrid, esp
 category: integration
 featured: true